bradleysigma/tirules/questions.md

 - Can a player take the ability card they just gave?

 ## Edicts

+### Artifice
+- Does the Tyrant choose the relic/paradigm split before drawing any cards, or do they get to see each drawn card before choosing which deck they'll draw their next card from?

+### Censure
+- What is done with the edict card at the end of the status phase?
+Shuffled into the edict deck?
+Put into an edict discard pile?

 ### Foretell
 - Can the speaker choose which public objectives they reveal, knowing what cards had been peeked at?